Filipe-Francisco-07/Filipe-Francisco-07/README.md

 ### About Me

-I'm a Computer Science student at **Instituto Federal Catarinense (IFC)** (graduating December 2025) and a Junior Full-Stack Developer at **IPM Sistemas**, where I work across back-end, front-end, and mobile.
+I'm a Computer Science student at **Instituto Federal Catarinense (IFC)** and a Junior Full-Stack Developer at **IPM Sistemas**, where I work across back-end, front-end, and mobile.

 I got into programming out of curiosity about how games work, and that curiosity never left.
-When learning something new, I reach for bare code before frameworks.
+When learning something new, i reach for bare code before frameworks.
 Not because frameworks are bad, quite the opposite, but because understanding what happens underneath makes you a better developer with or without them.
 I work across the full stack, though back-end is where I feel most at home.

 ---